 To learn more about Azure App Service Deployment Slots monitoring, please visit our help page.

 As always, we welcome your feedback and comments.
-Please share your thoughts with us either via Dynatrace Answers, directly within the product through Dynatrace ONE chat, or your Dynatrace Account Manager.
+Please share your thoughts with us either via Dynatrace Community, directly within the product through Dynatrace ONE chat, or your Dynatrace Account Manager.
 For additional resources for Azure monitoring, see our on-demand Power Demo, Advancing cloud Performance: Applying AI and automation to Microsoft Azure.